Sonikaguptaa/Weather-App/README.md

 #### MajorCity:
 The MajorCity component is a separate component that displays weather information for major cities, such as New York, Denver, Paris, Antarctica and New Delhi.
 It also uses data from the OpenWeather API.

+### ForeCast:
+The Forecast component is designed to provide a comprehensive weather forecast for a searched city.
+When a city is searched, the component retrieves the next 40 forecasts at 3-hour intervals, covering a span of 5 days.
+This ensures users have access to detailed weather information over the specified timeframe.

 ### Summery:
 This is one stop Weather solution to see the weather of major cities along with the option to search the weather of any city around Globe